Mihtarlam

 On 13 August 2021, Mihtarlam was seized by Taliban fighters, becoming the twenty-third provincial capital to be captured by the Taliban as part of the wider 2021 Taliban offensive.

 Etymology

-Mihtarlam is, according to local legend, named after Lamech, the father of Noah.
-In the Persian language, 'mihtar' means headman, lord or chief.
-Lam is Noah's father's name.
+According to local legend, the surrounding Laghman Province (also known as Lamghan) is said to have been named after Lamech, father of Noah.

+In the Persian language, mihtar means "headman", "lord" or "chief", and "Lam" is an abbreviation for Lamech.